 - Celebrate the completion

-- Share the achievement publically using your social media, website and press releases.
+- Share the achievement publicly using your social media, website and press releases.

 Recognise the relationship